 Me: Only if those deliverables are late.
 But, now that you know, you can start preparing for those potential delays.

 The Pause Clause is beneficial for both the web shop and the client.
 It sets expectations and starts a conversation about staying on schedule.
 Plus, you’ll rarely have to use it.
 Normally an email with the subject line “Pause Clause” is enough to keep things moving.
 Depending on the nature of the delays, you can be sympathetic and waive the clause or let them know you have to enact it but will do everything you can to minimize the delay.

-Looking for strategies to optimize and grow your business?
-Join us at Owner Summit.
+Looking for strategies to optimize and grow your organization?
+Join us at an upcoming event.